 Another option is to spoil yourself with occasional weekends in Istanbul and enjoy a great city break with top-class shopping malls and entertainment of all kinds.

 If you seek a quieter life, look at the numerous little villages lying outside Kyrenia, which offer just what you’re looking for – peace and calm – while still being in close proximity to the city.

 This small village in the mountains, about four miles from Kyrenia, is a true spot of beauty.
 From this very place, Lawrence Durrell wrote his Bitter Lemons of Cyprus, a sad and heartbreaking story of the conflict between Turkish and Greek Cypriots.

 Living there means stepping away from the bustle of Kyrenia into the tranquil retreat of a beautiful village with unprecedented views and a magnificent 13th-century abbey.
 Bellapais’ pride and joy, the Abbey, is built precariously on a natural terrace with a huge drop.

 The whole of the northern coastline can be seen from there, and the building is rightfully considered to be one of the most beautiful Gothic buildings in the Near East.

 It is very popular with locals, tourists, and expats.
-People come there to have a meal or a cup of tea in the restaurants that offer an unforgettable view, to enjoy the architecture or even to pronounce their wedding vows.
+People come there to have a meal or a cup of tea in restaurants that offer an unforgettable view, to enjoy the architecture, or even to pronounce their wedding vows.
 Local art lovers enjoy performances in the Abbey concert hall.

 Bellapais is a perfect location if you are relocating with children, as it is close to one of the best international schools on the island – The English School of Kyrenia.